QCB-Collaboratory/SignalPclient/Readme.md

 <img src="resources/qcbCollaboratory_logo.png" height="50"/>

-signalPclient is small Python script that automates the submission of a sequence databank to ServerP 4.1 Server, a web service that detects and predicts the cleavage points of signal peptides for Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
+signalPclient is small Python module that automates the submission of a sequence databank to ServerP 4.1 Server, a web service that detects and predicts the cleavage points of signal peptides for Gram-positive prokaryotes, Gram-negative prokaryotes, and eukaryotes.
 SignalP Server is hosted by the Center for Biological Sequence Analysis at the Technical University of Denmark (DTU):

 http://www.cbs.dtu.dk/services/SignalP/